Field Experiences

 Student Teaching is a by-permission-only course which must be completed full-time over the course of one quarter.
 The course is based around a full time placement with a mentor teacher.
 The mentor is endorsed in the same or a similar subject as the student teacher is pursuing.

-The Student Teaching placement experience is accompanied by a field supervisor-led weekly seminar.
-The seminar will meet for a total of 20 clock hours during the quarter.
-The time is normally at a time other than school hours at a place designated by the University field supervisor.
-Learn more at the Student Teaching course overview.
+The Student Teaching field placement is accompanied by biweekly field supervisor-led seminars.
+The date, time, and location will be designated by the university field supervisor.
+Learn more at the Student Teaching Course Overview.

 Credits: 16